 The bill amends New Jersey's criminal homicide laws to establish a presumption of pretrial detention for individuals charged with reckless vehicular homicide and strict liability vehicular homicide.
-It introduces a requirement for the forfeiture of the vehicle used in the commission of the offense unless the defendant can demonstrate that such forfeiture would cause serious hardship to their family.
-The legislation also clarifies that the presumption of nonimprisonment does not apply to strict liability vehicular homicide, emphasizing the seriousness of these offenses.
+It introduces a requirement for the forfeiture of the vehicle used in the commission of the offense unless the defendant can prove that such forfeiture would cause serious hardship to their family.
+Additionally, the bill mandates pretrial detention for specific vehicular offenses related to operating a vehicle under the influence or in certain circumstances involving school properties.
+It clarifies that the presumption of nonimprisonment does not apply to strict liability vehicular homicide, emphasizing the seriousness of these offenses.

 Statutes affected: